mokronos/MA_SebastianHirt/notes.md

 - [x] subplots for each compression

 - [x] spearman ranked, pearson for each compresssion
-    - [ ] for whole dataset
+    - [x] for whole dataset
     - [x] table http://smartviplab.org/pubilcations/SCID/zkni_TIP_ESIM_2017.pdf

 - [x] move fitting out of plotting file

 - [x] do everything for tesseract too

-- [ ] need to change paths for visualizations

-- [ ] compare gt to ocr on reference images

-- [ ] compare ocr on reference images to ocr on compressed images

-- [ ] comparison of gt vs pseudo gt
+- [x] comparison of gt vs pseudo gt
     - vtm/hm vs cer https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9747633
     - for VTM and HM: mean cer over all images, compare txt to
         - real gt (label uncompressed images yourself)
         - pseudo gt (run ocr on uncompressed images, use that as gt)
+    - [x] need to make x-axis size of bitstream

-- [ ] fix label of the coin image
+- [x] fix label of the coin image

+- [ ] compare gt to ocr on reference images

+- [ ] compare ocr on reference images to ocr on compressed images

 - [ ] convert bmp images to png for latex
     - can do with convert, same as for RAW files for codec